The honors curriculum mirrors the standard CS degree program with three exceptions:

 CS 311H: Discrete Mathematics for Computer Science

-This course uses the Moore method to teach students how to think formally and to write proofs.
+This course teaches students how to think formally and to write proofs.

 CS 314H: Data Structures